hanami/guides/content/v2.0/introduction/getting-started.md

 ### Using Form Helpers

 <p class="alpha">
-  Form helpers are still a work-in-progress for Hanami 2.
+  Form helpers are still a work-in-progress for Hanami 2 alpha.<br/>

-  If you look at your Gemfile, you'll see that we're using a special branch for Hanami 2 view compatibility.
+  If you look at your Gemfile, you'll see that we're using a special branch for Hanami 2 view compatibility.<br/>
   The reason for this is that Hanami's view layer is **entirely** new.
-In fact, it used to be named `dry-view`.
+In fact, it used to be named `dry-view`.<br/>
   This means that this area is rougher than the rest.
-Bear with us! 🐻
+Bear with us! 🐻<br/>
 </p>

 Let's use [form helpers](/helpers/forms) to build this form in `slices/main/templates/books/new.html.erb`: